nourabyte/oop-learn/02-nheritance/01-concept-of-inheritance/RESOURCE.md

 Step 01: Concept Of Inheritance

-For more information you can find resource about Concept Of Inheritance
+For more information you can find resource about Concept Of Inheritance his site was built using

-his site was built using [GitHub Pages]([https://www.simplilearn.com/tutorials/java-tutorial/inheritence-in-java])
+This site was built using [GitHub Pages](https://www.simplilearn.com/tutorials/java-tutorial/inheritence-in-java).